 Resource allocation, over-capacity warnings, and a risk register tied to the schedule.

-A board card and a Gantt bar are two renderings of one task.
+A board card and a timeline (Gantt) bar are two renderings of one task.
 Story points and day-durations stay reconciled.
 Teams that live in sprints and teams that live in schedules finally share a plan instead of arguing about two.

-Monte Carlo runs the whole network thousands of times against your estimate ranges.
-You get P50/P80/P95 dates and a ranked list of the tasks that actually drive risk — so you know exactly where to buy schedule back.
+Monte Carlo simulation runs the whole network thousands of times against your estimate ranges.
+You get P50/P80/P95 dates — the dates you're 50, 80, and 95% likely to hit — and a ranked list of the tasks that actually drive risk, so you know exactly where to buy schedule back.

 Deploy self-hostedImport a project, derive the schedule, and read your first forecast in minutes.